 If either party is dissatisfied with the outcome of the formal grievance procedure, they may lodge an appeal within seven working days of receipt of notification of the outcome of the process.
+The parties will receive the outcome of the appeal via email within up to 30 working days.

-The reason for the appeal should be outlined in writing to the charity's director.
+The reason for the appeal should be outlined in writing to the charity's Director.
 The appeal will be heard by another person(s) of at least the same level of seniority as the original investigator/investigatory panel.
 The appeal will focus only on the aspect of the case cited by the appellant as being the subject of the appeal.